abpatramsft/speckit_refactor/README.md

 4. speckit.code_simplify: For simiplifying complex and overwritten code to minimise tech debts

 > **Note:** This repository contains some of Anthropic's implementation of open source skills for Claude.
 For information about the Agent Skills standard, see [agentskills.io](http://agentskills.io).
-> **Note:** This repository is baseline fork of the open source [spec-kit](https://github.com/github/spec-kit) based development framework
+Additionaly, this repository is baseline fork of the open source [spec-kit](https://github.com/github/spec-kit) based development framework